stockparfait/iterator/README.md

 ## ParallelMap - parallel execution with a specified number of workers

-This method implements processing units of work (`Job`) in parallel using a specified number of workers (0 - unlimited).
-In the most general case (`ParallelMap`), the user supplies an iterator over `Job`'s which are processed in parallel and the results are returned as an iterator of the results.
+`ParallelMap` is similar to `Map`, except that it runs multiple function calls `f(In)` ("jobs") in parallel on a given number of workers (unlimited when 0).
+The order of the results is undefined, unless the number of workers is 1.

+Canceling the supplied context immediately stops queuing new jobs, but the jobs that already started will finish and their results will be returned.
+Therefore, it is important to flush the iterator after canceling the context to release all the resources.

+No job is started by this method itself.
+Jobs begin to run on the first `Next()` call on the result iterator.

+Note, that `Next()` is _not_ go routine safe, and it doesn't require go routine safety of the input iterator.

-For simpler situations when all jobs can be created ahead of time and the results collected before further processing, use `ParallelMapSlice`.
+For simpler situations when the input sequence can be created ahead of time and the results collected in a slice before further processing, use `ParallelMapSlice`:

-Example:

 ```go
 package main